 Obtaining United States citizenship means you cannot be deported to your home country of former citizenship or nationality.
 Naturalized citizens have just as much right as any other American to live and work in the United States.

 You can travel with one of the most powerful passports in the world.
-Applying for a U.S. passport after receiving your Certificate of Naturalization is a major benefit of U.S. citizenship.
+A major benefit of U.S. citizenship is applying for a U.S. passport after receiving your Certificate of Naturalization.
 With a U.S. passport, you can travel to more than 180 destinations for short-term trips without a visa.

 Access to a Government Agency

 There are many government agencies U.S. citizens have access to, including health care, life insurance, social security, and retirement benefits.

 Government Agency refers to a unit of the National Government.
 This term includes regulatory agencies, chartered institutions, and government.